matloff/fasteR/README.md

 (See notice at the end of this document regarding copyright.)

-This site is for those who know nothing of R, or maybe even nothing of programming, and seek *QUICK*, painless entree to the world of R.
+This site is for those who know nothing of R, and maybe even nothing of programming, and seek *QUICK, PAINLESS!* entree to the world of R.

 * **FAST**:  You'll already be doing good stuff in R -- useful data analysis -- in your very first lesson.